13 Things You Probably Didn’t Know About Cheesecake Factory’s Cheesecake

 They aren’t made in-house

 In case the name didn’t give it away, Cheesecake Factory desserts aren’t exactly baked mom-and-pop style.
 All of the decadent cheesecakes are put together by baking teams in Calabasas Hills, California, and Rocky Mount, North Carolina, before being frozen and shipped all over the country.
-Find out how to make 50 of the best American comfort foods from home.

 There’s a clear crowd favorite

 The fresh strawberry cheesecake, which has an original cheesecake topped with glazed strawberries, has been the most popular flavor for more than 35 years, according to the Cheesecake Factory website.
 Can’t beat the classics!